Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 If you haven't created the payment forms already in your frontend, follow the official Adyen [Web Components integration guide](https://docs.adyen.com/checkout/components-web#step-2-add-components).

 An `origin key` is a client-side key that is used to validate Adyen's JavaScript component library.
-It is required to render Component.
+It is required to render a Component.

 To be able to get the origin key extension module could be used, from the merchant server, [Update commercetools payment](https://docs.commercetools.com/http-api-projects-payments#update-payment) with `getPaymentMethodsRequest` custom field.